WGFL: Joining CBS

-The CBS affiliation also brought Florida Gators football as well as the NFL to the station through the network's rights to air SEC and AFC football games.
+The CBS affiliation also brought Florida Gators football as well as the NFL to the station through the network's rights to air SEC (until 2023) and AFC football games.
 The SEC games have been high ratings draws especially during the Gators' national championship seasons of 2006 and 2008.
-WGFL also aired the Florida Gators men's basketball team's victories in the 2006 and 2007 NCAA national championship games.
+WGFL also aired the Florida Gators men's basketball team's victories in the 2006 and 2007 NCAA national championship games as part of College Basketball on CBS Sports coverage and in the 2025 NCAA national championship game as part of NCAA March Madness coverage.

 During the mid 2000s, WGFL went through a couple of ownership changes.
 In 2004, the station was sold to Pegasus Communications due an earlier time brokerage agreement with then-owner Budd Broadcasting A short time later, WGFL would become part of New Age Media after Pegasus filed for bankruptcy in 2005.

 On September 25, 2013, New Age Media announced that it would sell most of its stations, including WGFL and WMYG-LP, to the Sinclair Broadcast Group.
 Concurrently, sister station WNBW-DT was slated to be sold to Cunningham Broadcasting and was to continue to be operated by WGFL.
 On October 31, 2014, New Age Media requested the dismissal of its application to sell WGFL; the next day, Sinclair purchased the non-license assets of the stations it planned to buy from New Age Media and began operating them through a master service agreement.

-After WGFL's acquisition by Sinclair, the station retired its 12 year old "CBS 4" logo in April 2016 and replaced it with a simplified logo identical to sister station KDBC in El Paso, Texas.
+After WGFL's acquisition by Sinclair, the station retired its 12 year old "CBS 4" logo in April 2016 and replaced it with a simplified logo identical to sister station KDBC-TV in El Paso, Texas.

 Programming

-As of September 2022, syndicated programming on WGFL includes The Jennifer Hudson Show, Rachael Ray, Jeopardy!, Wheel of Fortune, Hot Bench, and Judge Judy among others.
-The latter five programs are distributed by CBS Media Ventures.
-Syndicated programming on WGFL-DT2 includes Judge Mathis, Judge Judy, Two and a Half Men, 2 Broke Girls, Last Man Standing, Young Sheldon, Modern Family, and Pawn Stars among others.

-WGFL also airs The Ilene Silverman Show, a local public affairs program, on Saturdays at 6:30 a.m.

 In 2002, WGFL aired a weekly sports-oriented show on Friday evenings called Sports Showdown.
 The show mainly focused on the Gator sports teams and was originally hosted by Larry Vettel with former Gainesville Sun sports columnist Pat Dooley.